 - 1. That I am a Vice President with DeGolyer and MacNaughton, which firm did prepare the report of third party addressed to GeoPark dated March 1, 2024, and that I, as Vice President, was responsible for the preparation of this report of third party. - 2.
-That I attended the University of Kansas, and that I graduated with a Bachelor of Science degree in Geology in the year 1988, and that I attended the University of Missouri at Rolla, and that I graduated with both a Master of Science degree in Geology in the year 1992 and a Bachelor of Science degree in Petroleum Engineering in the year 1995; that I am a Licensed Professional Geologist and that I am a Licensed Professional Engineer in the State of Texas; that I am a member of the American Association of Petroleum Geologists, the Society of Petroleum Engineers, the Society of Professional Well Log Analysts, and the American Association of Petroleum Geologists; and that I have in excess of 29 years of experience in oil and gas reservoir studies and evaluations.
+That I attended the University of Kansas, and that I graduated with a Bachelor of Science degree in Geology in the year 1988, and that I attended the University of Missouri at Rolla, and that I graduated with both a Master of Science degree in Geology in the year 1992 and a Bachelor of Science degree in Petroleum Engineering in the year 1995; that I am a Licensed Professional Geologist and that I am a Licensed Professional Engineer in the State of Texas; that I am a member of the American Association of Petroleum Geologists, the Society of Petroleum Engineers, the Society of Petroleum Engineers, the Society of Petroleum Engineers, the Society of Petroleum Geologists; and that I have in excess of 29 years of experience in oil and gas reservoir studies and evaluations.